niemopen/niem-naming-design-rules/ndr-feedback.md

   Rephrase as "adding components that do not yet exist in NIEM."?
 Most of them come from requirements we haven't seen, not ones we've rejected.

 - [x] Could also add a following sentence: "Local extensions that could be useful to others in the community beyond the scope of the original message can be submitted for potential adoption by NIEM (https://github.com/niemopen/niem-model/issues)."

+- [ ] "reuse model" - We've always used the term "reference model".
+Consistent with "reference namespace".
+Could also mention this includes EIEMs and enterprise models that extend NIEM.

 ## 3.3 Reuse of open standards